What is Google Gemini (formerly Bard)? Everything you need to know

 Even though ChatGPT and Google Gemini appear very similar at first glance, there are still differences:

-Tool Google Gemini (formerly Bard) ChatGPT
+Tool Google Gemini (Gemini 3) ChatGPT (GPT-5)

-German language Yes Yes
+German Yes Yes

-Using the free Pro version of Google Gemini
+Using the free tier version of Gemini

 • Go to the URL gemini.google.com upon

-• The operation is similar to ChatGPT — after entering, the so-called “prompt”, you will receive human-like answers based on your request
+• The operation is similar to ChatGPT — after entering the so-called “prompt”, you will receive human-like answers based on your request

 How does logging in to Google Gemini work?